 Where can you still find Middle-Earth cards?

 Wim Heemskerk, an active member in the community, runs Gwaihir.net, and sells complete sets of cards, individual cards, as well as new (sealed) boxes, boosters, and decks.
 He is based in the Netherlands, but ships worldwide.
+Mathom is a Spanish board game store (that ships internationally) with a substantial stock of Middle-Earth sealed decks and boosters, card sets, as well as singles for reasonable prices.
 For a US based seller with a similar range, visit BulaBula’s MECCG Store.

 You can also frequently find both new and used cards for sale on sites like Ebay, often for a very reasonable price.
-Sets of all common and uncommon cards for a particular expansion are easily available on Ebay and BulaBula’s shop; these are a great way to start a varied collections with just a small investment.
+Sets of all common and uncommon cards for a particular expansion are easily available on Ebay, Mathom, and BulaBula’s shop; these are a great way to start a varied collections with just a small investment.
 Rare cards can easily be bought individually, if desired, but are not essential, especially when playing solo (since you won’t have to compete with other people’s collections).
-You can create very engaging decks without many rare cards, though many of the more powerful cards and famous Characters and Items are rare.
+You can create very engaging decks without many rare cards, though many of the more famous and powerful Characters and Items are rare.

 Second-hand lots of The Wizards, The Dragons, and The White Hand are, in my experience, not difficult to find, and generally fairly inexpensive.
 Dark Minions is a bit harder to find, and The Lidless Eye or Against The Shadow even more so.
 The Balrog—which consists of just 2 fixed decks of 100 cards in total—is immensely rare, and prohibitively expensive when it does surface.
 Challenge Decks are not as common as the starters of The Wizards, but not that difficult to find either.